Timmifixedit/BidirectionalMap/README.md

 `inverse()` returns a reference to `bidirectional_map` where the template types K1 and K2 are reversed.
 It behaves exactly like the original map except... well the other way around.
 Even the iterator members are reversed.
 Copying the `inverse()` container is allowed and will copy the container contents.
-Same goes for moving from `inverse()`.
+Moving from `inverse()` is also allowed and behaves as expected.
 ```c++
 bimap::bidirectional_map<std::string, int> map; // map from std::string -> int
 auto inverse = map.inverse(); // independent (copied) container of reversed type (int -> string)